-B) Restrictions on inlet types: All grates shall be bicycle safe on facilities where bicycles are allowed.
+A) Restrictions on inlet types: All grates shall be bicycle safe on facilities where bicycles are allowed.
+See Traffic Engineering Group TGP 1030 for locations where bicycles are allowed on controlled access highways.
 Construction Standard Drawing C-15.50 grates are preferred.
 See Figures 606.2A and 606.2B for bicycle safe inlet requirements for freeway ramp termini at cross streets and frontage roads.